stilesj-uchicago/docker-python-remote-debug/README.md

 docker exec -it docker-python-remote-debug-web-1 bash
 ```

-* start the debugger in the container
+* Override the entrypoint of the Dockerfile in docker-compose
 ```
 python -m debugpy --listen 0.0.0.0:5678 --wait-for-client -m pytest -lvx tests/test_user.py
 ```